 Relevant for: GUI tests and components

-If the test object operations and description properties available for a particular test object do not provide the functionality you need, you can access the native operations and properties of any run-time object in your application using the Object property.
+If the operations and description properties available for a particular test object do not provide the functionality you need, you can access the native operations and properties of any run-time object in your application using the Object property.

 After you insert the .Object method, use the statement completion feature with object properties to view a list of the available native operations and properties of an object.